noodldocs/noodldocs.github.io/modules/mqtt/receive-message.md

 **Receive Message** nodes are used to receive messages sent over MQTT, by a [**Send Message**](modules/MQTT/send-message.md) node for example.
 Messages can be sent across devices and be used for inter-device communication and IoT.
 The **Receive Message** node subscribes to an MQTT topic and receives any message and payload published to that topic.

-!> The **Receive Message** node is part of the MQTT module which needs to be added to your project before it becomes available.
-Also note that you have to configure an MQTT broker for it to work.
-See [MQTT Guide](guides/mqtt.md)

 ![](receive-message.png)